Dissertation Research: Design for everyone, by everyone

 Measuring and Optimizing Design Variety using Herfindahl Index

 Ramachandran, S.K., Ahmed, F., Fuge, M., Hunter, S. & Miller, S. (Working paper).

 Is there too much variety in the execution of the variety metric?

 2. How does one form teams to evaluate design ideas?

 A classical and long-standing problem in computer science and economics, with widespread application in health-care, education, advertising, and general resource allocation is the bipartite matching problem.
 In bipartite matching, items on one side of a market are matched to items on the other.
 For example, allocating conference papers to reviewers requires allocating multiple reviewers to each paper and each paper should be matched to three or more reviewers

 When forming teams to review designs, we often allocate reviewers based on their expertise.
 However, having multiple reviewers who are all from the same department or are similar to each other may not be desirable.
 To address this, I proposed a new algorithm for diverse matching, using a quadratic programming based approach to solve a super-modular minimization problem that balances diversity and quality of the solution.
 I demonstrated the efficacy of our methods on three real-world datasets and showed that, in practice, encouraging diverse teams does not sacrifice performance.
-I presented this work at International Joint Conferences on Artificial Intelligence (IJCAI) 2017.

 I also proposed a method for the online version of this problem, where we do not know the availability of people beforehand.
 In such cases, we need to decide at the moment whether to assign a newly arrived person to a team or not.
 The online matching algorithms are relevant to crowd markets, reviewer assignment for journal papers as well as domains where discrete items arrive sequentially.